-‘Mobility’ has become the new buzzword in the transport management industry as companies offer smarter ways for stakeholders to move their goods, services and people whilst reassessing the needs and wants of such movements.
+‘Mobility’ has become the new buzzword in the transport management arena as companies offer innovative and smarter ways to stakeholders to move their goods, services, and people while reassessing the needs and wants of such movements.

 What is Corporate Mobility?

-All local, regional and international goods transport and personal travel needs and wants of an organisation, inclusive of all factors of the needs and costs of movements.
+All local, regional, and international goods transport and personal travel need and wants of an organization, including all factors of the needs and costs of movements.

 What is Mobility Management?

 Companies and transport units are aware of what CPK and TCO are.
 Almost all measure and are aware of what the CPK (Cost per Kilometre) is and some even the TCO (Total Cost of Ownership).
 But the boundaries between Fleet, Transport, Travel, and Expense Management are blurring.
 Added to the woes many are reluctant to learn the new needs of mobility and to reassess the need of the needs.